Finding and retaining top leadership and board talent can be a strategic game changer.

 Kelly specializes in industrial, oil and gas, power, midstream, and consumer products, and has a unique talent for conducting search engagements across a broad range of industries.
 Kelly feels building relationships is her biggest asset.
 Prior to Allen Austin, she worked for one of the largest firms in Houston and successfully completed a large engagement with a rapidly growing midstream company resulting in fifty executive…Read More

-How do you define diversity in 2020?
-For decades, we’ve been told that organizations that employ diverse teams perform better.
-But what does that really mean?
-Certainly, diversity includes gender, race, and nationality.
-But a more comprehensive definition should include diversity of thought, age, culture, hardwiring, political orientation, and more.
-Building a truly diverse and inclusive workforce is far more complex and difficult than most realize, and it affects every sector of the planet.
-Building a peak performance culture has always required engaging stakeholder groups in ways that celebrate diversity….”Read More
+By Rob Andrews with paraphrased content from various studies around diversity and inclusion So how do we define diversity in 2021?
+For decades, we’ve been told that organizations that employ diverse leadership teams perform better.
+But what does diversity really mean these days?
+Total diversity now includes gender and race for sure.
+It also means diversity of thought, generation, culture, hardwiring, nationality, and more.
+Building a truly diverse leadership team is far more complex and more difficult than most realize, and it affects every sector of the planet: public, private,…”Read More